 Here’s how UV-induced hyperpigmentation works, specifically… “Sun exposure stimulates the melanocytes in the skin, and these are the cells that produce melanin, or our skin’s pigment,” says Dr. Fenton.
 “Thus, overexposure of your under-eye area to the sun can cause your skin to produce more pigment than necessary, leading to dark circles.”

 Here’s how to protect yourself from getting dark circles or from making them worse…

 While we can’t help with any genetic predisposition to dark circles or things like tear trough, we can help you better protect yourself from dark circles related to rapid collagen loss from overexposure to the sun and/or damage that’s caused by environmental stressors like UV rays and blue light.

-All you need to do is wear an eye cream with sunscreen every single day.
-Our new eye cream, Bright-Eyed, protects your delicate eye area from both UVB and UVA rays from the sun, thanks to broad spectrum SPF 40, as well as the harmful effects of blue light.
+All you need to do is wear an eye cream with sunscreen and blue light protection every single day.
+Our new eye cream, Bright-Eyed, protects your delicate eye area from both UVB and UVA rays from the sun, thanks to broad spectrum SPF 40.

 And again, while Bright-Eyed can’t necessarily help correct or prevent other issues related to dark circles, it does contain an illuminating pink tint along with a concoction of pomegranate, probiotics, mica and caffeine that will help brighten and help mask the appearance of dark circles and puffiness.

 Another dark circles prevention tip is to make sure you’re always wearing sunglasses whenever you’re outside for long periods of time, as they can also help block a great deal of the sun’s UV rays.

 +Have more questions about what causes dark circles?
 Leave them in the comments below!